 A string is an arbitrary sequence of bytes/words/dwords, in most cases terminated by a null byte/word/dword.

-I think this latter definition is mostly useless for learning how to deal with strings, because it only describes their form, not their function.
+This latter definition is mostly useless for learning how to deal with strings, because it only describes their form, not their function.

 So let's take a closer look at the three points above.